ftrias/TeensyDebug/README.md

 [PC running GDB] <--(serial)--> [Teensy GDB stub]
 ```

 Since Teensduino comes with a GDB executable for ARM processors, there is no need to install it.
 This module comes with an installer (see below) that will create a new menu in Arduino that will enable GDB.
-However, it can also be used stand-alone.
+However, it can also be used stand-alone as a regular Arduino library.

 Sample code and usage
 -------------------------------------------

-This sketch is compiled using the Dual USB option.
+This sketch is compiled using the Dual Serial USB option.

 ```C++
 #include "TeensyDebug.h"